LelsersLasers/GhostsAndGold/README.md

             - Not needing to check if it is falling on chest/coin
             - But need to check side ways for player and coin
         - Could remove bottom row?
 And just modify the bottom row tiles to not fall?
-- Settings screen with diffulity sliders
-    - Ability/passive chooser?
-    - Save highscore and settings to a different file
 - Polish
     - art, animations, particles, lights, etc